JishaMansoor/Regression_Housing_price/README.md

         Location Group:Created 11 location group based on the distance from City .
 Keep in mind distance from City can never tell price is low or high as the proximity to airport and other facilities also will play a key role in the price.

  5) Removing outliers:

       a) Either we can remove using IQR method :The data points which fall below Q1 – 1.5 IQR or above Q3 + 1.5 IQR are outliers.

-         This was removing a quite a good amount of rows from teh datset and the prediction accuracy was less.
+         This was removing a quite a good amount of rows from the datset and the prediction accuracy was less.

-      b) identify key outliers and treat them . for eg: 2 BHK rent greater than 50000 doesnt sound real . so treat those values greater than 50000  by replacing with mean value based on location group.
+      b) identify key outliers and treat them .

+          for eg: 2 BHK rent greater than 50000 doesnt sound real . so treat those values greater than 50000  by replacing with mean value based on location group. df.groupby('loc_dist_gp')['avg_2bhk_rent'].mean()

-          df.groupby('loc_dist_gp')['avg_2bhk_rent'].mean()
+ Data cleaning is not limited to above .
+It can be extended further .
+ 6) Next important steps are:

+      a) Dummy encoding categorical variables
+      b) scaling the numerical variables

+7) Model Building .

+      Following Regression method are tried and XGB regression was showing minimal loss.

+      a) Lasso Regression

+      b) Ridge Regression

+      c) Elastic Net Regression

+      d) Ensemble - Voting

+      e) Random Forest Regressor

+      f) XGB Regression